-Telephone interview with Dr. John C. Mather immediately following the announcement of the 2006 Nobel Prize in Physics, October 3, 2006.
+Transcript of the telephone interview with Dr. John C. Mather immediately following the announcement of the 2006 Nobel Prize in Physics, on 3 October 2006.
 The interviewer is Adam Smith, Editor-in-Chief of Nobelprize.org.

 [John Mather] – Good morning.